vippsas/vipps-check-in-api/README.md

 # Vipps Check-In API

-The Check-In API is not available yet.
-See the [OpenAPI Spec](https://vippsas.github.io/vipps-check-in-api/redoc.html) for a sneak peek.
+The Check-in API (also called "Point of Sale API") is not available yet.
+See the [OpenAPI Spec](https://vippsas.github.io/vipps-developer-docs/api/check-in) for a sneak peek.

 ## Questions?